< All Posts

 IT services and infrastructure.
 This is often the largest single category of non-staff expenditure.
 Enterprise software licensing, cloud services, managed IT services, hardware procurement, and telecommunications collectively represent hundreds of millions of dollars across the sector.
 Many universities are locked into legacy contracts that have not been competitively tested, or are paying enterprise pricing for services that could be procured more efficiently through aggregated arrangements.
 Software licensing in particular is an area where universities frequently overpay due to poor licence management, shelfware (licences purchased but not used), and failure to leverage sector-wide agreements.

 Facilities management and maintenance.
-Cleaning, security, grounds maintenance, building maintenance, and minor works.
-These categories are typically managed through standing contracts or panel arrangements that may not have been competitively tested for several years.
-The shift toward outsourced facilities management has created opportunities for consolidation and renegotiation, but many universities have not treated FM procurement with the commercial rigour it warrants given the spend involved.
+Cleaning, security, grounds maintenance, building maintenance, and minor works are typically managed through standing contracts or panel arrangements that may not have been competitively tested for several years.
+Many universities have not treated FM procurement with the commercial rigour it warrants given the spend involved.

 Laboratory equipment and consumables.
 Scientific equipment, chemicals, reagents, and laboratory consumables represent a major spend category for research-intensive universities.
 This spend is highly fragmented, with individual researchers often selecting suppliers based on product familiarity rather than commercial terms.
 Aggregating demand across faculties and leveraging the university's total volume can deliver meaningful unit cost reductions without constraining product choice.

 Travel.
 Domestic and international travel for conferences, research collaboration, and administration is a significant and often poorly managed spend category.
 Many universities have travel policies but limited compliance, with bookings made outside preferred arrangements.
-A well-managed travel programme with mandated booking channels, negotiated airline and accommodation agreements, and clear policy enforcement typically delivers 10 to 20 percent savings.
+A well-managed travel programme with mandated booking channels, negotiated airline and accommodation agreements, and clear policy enforcement can deliver meaningful savings.

 Construction and capital works.
 Universities are major builders: laboratories, student accommodation, teaching facilities, and research infrastructure represent billions of dollars in capital expenditure across the sector.
 Procurement of construction services, from design consultants through to head contractors and specialist trades, is often managed by project teams with limited procurement capability.
-Structured procurement processes for capital works can deliver 3 to 8 percent savings on project costs, which on a $100 million building programme represents $3 million to $8 million.
+Structured procurement processes for capital works can deliver material savings on project costs.

 Energy.
 Electricity and gas represent a growing cost pressure for universities with large campus footprints.
 Energy procurement is often managed by the facilities team on a transactional basis rather than as a strategic category.
 Structured energy procurement, including market analysis, contract negotiation, demand management, and renewable energy sourcing, can deliver meaningful savings and support the university's sustainability commitments.
 Several Australian universities have signed power purchase agreements for renewable energy, but many others are still buying energy on standard retail contracts at above-market rates.